Tony118g/captured/README.md

 Story points were also assigned to each story using labels.
 These points were assigned using my best estimation of the time and difficulty of completing each user story based on my experience and ability.

-Each user story has it's own acceptance criteria and tasks associated with it.
+Each user story has its own acceptance criteria and tasks associated with it.
 This helped ensure all requirements for each story were known as they were developed and helped keep track of development progress.

 All user stories for this project can be found in the [project kanban board](https://github.com/users/Tony118g/projects/10).
 Some user stories were developed based on an ideal scenario while knowing that it was unlikely that they would be implemented for this first release of the site.
 These however were not crucial to the project and their absence does not impact the site in any significant way.
 I may revisit them in a future development along with any other possible features required as the site grows.
 More details on potential future features can be found [here](#future-features).

-Below is a summary of the user stories for this version of the project's release listed by epic.
+Below is a summary of the user stories for this version of the project's release listed by Epic.

 * Epic - authentication
     * As a user I can register an account so that I can access all features of the site.
-    * As a user I can login and logout of my account so that I can use the site and keep my account secure.
+    * As a user I can login and log out of my account so that I can use the site and keep my account secure.
-    * As a user I can easily find out my logged in/out status so that I can decide what to do next.
+    * As a user I can easily find out my logged-in/out status so that I can decide what to do next.
-    * As a site owner I want to refresh access tokens so that users do not have to repeatedly login during a single session.
+    * As a site owner I want to refresh access tokens so that users do not have to repeatedly log in during a single session.

 * Epic - navigation
     * As a user I can access the navigation bar on all pages so that I can easily navigate through the site.